 Some aren’t even Registered Builders or members of the AIB heaven forbid!

 A good starting point is a site meeting where we can get the facts.

 It’s amazing how much clearer things seem when they are written down.

-For the basic consultation including an MS Project of what it will take and how long to complete the project requires a payment of $750.00.
+For the basic consultation including an MS Project of what it will take and how long to complete the project.

 Often this is all that is required to get paid and get things back on track.